Computers and your health

 - eyestrain, when eyes get tired of staring at a screen leading to blurry vision, sore eyes and headache.

 Keeping safe on the Internet is also of great concern.
-Check out our topic The Internet for more information
+Check out our topic on The Internet for more info on this.

 - Set up your computer so that you can see the screen without tilting your head up or down.

 - Have the keyboard at the same level as your elbows.

 - Have your feet flat on the floor or a footrest.

 - Use your arm not just your wrist when you move the mouse.

 - Drop your hands to your lap when you are not typing to give your arms a rest.

 - Look away from the screen to focus on something further away to give your eyes a rest.

 - Limit your time on the computer by having 'walk around' breaks.

 - If you use a laptop make sure you carry it in a backpack or wheel around bag to protect yourself from back injury.